saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 He replied with something like, "But I'm not a woman scientist with a child."
 So turns out the name was misleading.

-On a more serious note, my co-chair told me that 'Molecular' was turning away genetics students and I suspect that there are others that might be turned away by the name.
+On a more serious note, my co-chair told me that 'Molecular' was turning away genetics students and I suspect that there are others that might have turned away due to the name.
-I originally indented this group for researchers in my subfield but Python and R Study meetings are generally useful for anyone starting to code.
+I originally intended this group for researchers in my subfield but Python and R Study meetings are generally useful for anyone starting to code.
-I've gotten a number of emails from people asking if they could come to Python study group even though they didn't study our area.
+I've gotten a number of emails from people asking if they could come to Python Study Group even though they didn't study our area.
 I can't imagine the number of people who never even emailed.
 I frequently debate if I should have named the group something more general like the [UofTCoders](UofT) in Toronto.